lupas/nuxt-fire-vuexfire-example/README.md

 ❗️ **Important:**

 This example works in SSR/universal mode, **BUT** binds to and loads the data from Firestore **after** rendering.
-It is therefore NOT rendered on the server-side and thus not a working SSR example.
+It is only rendered on server side due to a manual workaround (see comments in code) that kind of defeats the purpose of using Vue(x)fire in the first place.

-If you have a working SSR example (e.g. using the fetch hook), please create an issue and I'll add it to this example.
+If you have a working SSR example without a workaround (e.g. using the fetch hook), please create an issue and I'll add it to this example.

 # Demo